 - Horses must be bona fide hunters owned by members or subscribers within the Hunt Country.

-- Horse must not be more than Grade E (SJI) or Eventers above Novice Grade (Eventing Ireland) on the date of competition.
-Grade A to D horses or Open or Intermediate Event horses which have not been registered with the SJI or Eventing Ireland since January 1st 2015 are also eligible (similar qualifications will apply to the visiting team).
+- Horses must not be more than Grade E (SJI) or Eventers above Novice Grade (Eventing Ireland) on the date of competition.
+Grade A to D horses or Open / Intermediate Event horses which have not been registered with the SJI or Eventing Ireland since January 1st, 2016 are also eligible (similar qualifications will apply to the visiting team).

 - Riders must ensure that horses put at least three strides before each fence, failure to do so may incur elimination.